GeorgeRoe/rust-mmu-guest-lecture/slides.md

 };
 ```

 By adding errors to the return type it is more obvious what can and cannot fail.
-Just make sure to not be like Cloudflare and use `unwrap` in prod (rust equivalent of unchecked expections).
+Just make sure to not be like Cloudflare and use `unwrap` in prod (Rust equivalent of unchecked expections).

 ---
 layout: center